AndreLouisCaron/openssl-windows-binaries/README.md

    `C:\Windows\System32` (as is the case on GitHub Windows runners), it will be impossible for your application to resolve the OpenSSL binaries correctly regardless of how you setup `PATH`.

+To avoid these issues, I highly recommend copying the `.dll` files and installing them alongside your application.
+The CMake example in the `test/` folder does this using a post-build step.

+### Using the static library variant

+Because of the problems descibed above with the DLL variant, it might be simpler to just link your application with a self-contained OpenSSL static library.

+When linking your application, you'll also need to link against a few Windows libraries such as `crypt32` and `ws2_32`.
+The complete list is in the OpenSSL documentation, but you may not need all of them depending on which OpenSSL functions you call from your application.